Kappa Ursae Majoris: Nomenclature

 κ Ursae Majoris (Latinised to Kappa Ursae Majoris) is the system's Bayer designation.
 The designations of the two components as Kappa Ursae Majoris A and B derives from the convention used by the Washington Multiplicity Catalog (WMC) for multiple star systems, and adopted by the International Astronomical Union (IAU).

-The traditional name of the system is Alkafzah (corrupted to Alkaphrah or El Koprah), from the Arabic القفزة al-qafzah "the leap".
-(Cf. Alula Borealis and Alula Australis.)
+A traditional name of the system is Alkafzah (corrupted to Alkaphrah or El Koprah), from the Arabic القفزة al-qafzah "the leap [of the gazelle]", which refers to an asterism consisting of ι, κ, λ, μ, ν, and ξ Ursae Majoris.
+The name Alkafzah (and variants) was also (mis)attributed to χ Ursae Majoris. κ and ι Ursae Majoris formed the third leap of the gazelle, and sometimes shared the name Talitha, from Arabic al-thālitha "third", with κ rarely called Talitha Australis, "southern Talitha" in Latin.

 In 2016, the IAU organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN decided to attribute proper names to individual stars rather than entire multiple systems.
 It approved the name Alkaphrah for the component Kappa Ursae Majoris A on 5 September 2017 and it is now so included in the List of IAU-approved Star Names.
+The name Talitha was approved for ι Ursae Majoris Aa.

-In Chinese, 三台 (Sān Tái), meaning Three Steps, refers to an asterism consisting of Kappa Ursae Majoris, Iota Ursae Majoris, Lambda Ursae Majoris, Mu Ursae Majoris, Nu Ursae Majoris and Xi Ursae Majoris.
+In Chinese astronomy, 三台 (Sān Tái), meaning Three Steps, refers to an asterism consisting of Kappa Ursae Majoris, Iota Ursae Majoris, Lambda Ursae Majoris, Mu Ursae Majoris, Nu Ursae Majoris and Xi Ursae Majoris.
 Consequently, the Chinese name for Kappa Ursae Majoris itself is 上台二 (Shàng Tái èr, Star of Second Upper Step).